kktse/kktse.github.io/_posts/2021-09-25-re71r-255-40-r17-tire-static-footprints.markdown

 ![gross area analysis](/assets/images/2021-09-25/bridgstone-re71r-255-40-R17-gross-area-analysis.png)

-The base trend with inflation pressure is similar across inclination angles.
+The trend with inflation pressure is similar across inclination angles.
 The gross contact area trends down as the inclination angle is increased though the effect is subtle in these graphs.
 This is most pronounced at 4 deg of inclination angle.

-The void ratio charts are a mess, though it does suggest that the tire tread pattern is purposely designed to achieve some a desired range of void ratios.
+The void ratio charts are a mess, though it does suggest that the tire tread pattern is purposely designed to achieve a desired range of void ratios.
 The void ratio can vary from 0.26 to 0.37 with a mean of 0.31 across all conditions.

 ### Aspect ratio